 Ease of Breeding: Moderate

-Albino Tiger Barbs are hardy and disease is not usually a problem in a well maintained aquarium.
-They are primarily susceptible to Ich if good water quality is not provided.
-Anything you add to your tank can also bring disease.
+Albino Tiger Barbs are hardy, and disease is not usually a problem in a well-maintained aquarium.
+They are susceptible to Ich if good water quality is not provided.
+Anything you add to your tank can introduce disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

-The Albino Tiger Barb is readily available both in stores and online and they are moderately inexpensive.
+The Albino Tiger Barb is readily available in stores and online and moderately inexpensive.

 karen nott - 2009-04-14 I have a albino barb and a tiger barb in my tank, and up until recently, I had a red tailed shark, which I have had to remove because of constant nipping and chasing.
 My albino barb has been the only one that has been nipped, and as a result, has lost his lower finn and his lower tail.
 Does anyone know, or have advice about what we can do to help him recover back to normality, so to speak, as he is struggling to swim.
 Many Thanks.